freebsd/freebsd-src/docs/UsersManual.rst

 This section describes the ASCII text format for sampling profiles.
 It is, arguably, the easiest one to generate.
-If you are interested in generating any of the other two, consult the ``ProfileData`` library in in LLVM's source tree (specifically, ``llvm/lib/ProfileData/SampleProfWriter.cpp``).
+If you are interested in generating any of the other two, consult the ``ProfileData`` library in in LLVM's source tree (specifically, ``include/llvm/ProfileData/SampleProfReader.h``).

 .. code-block:: console

     function1:total_samples:total_head_samples
      offset1[.discriminator]: number_of_samples [fn1:num fn2:num ... ]
      offset2[.discriminator]: number_of_samples [fn3:num fn4:num ... ]
      ...
      offsetN[.discriminator]: number_of_samples [fn5:num fn6:num ... ]
+     offsetA[.discriminator]: fnA:num_of_total_samples
+      offsetA1[.discriminator]: number_of_samples [fn7:num fn8:num ... ]
+      offsetA1[.discriminator]: number_of_samples [fn9:num fn10:num ... ]
+      offsetB[.discriminator]: fnB:num_of_total_samples
+       offsetB1[.discriminator]: number_of_samples [fn11:num fn12:num ... ]

-The file may contain blank lines between sections and within a section.
-However, the spacing within a single line is fixed.
+This is a nested tree in which the identation represents the nesting level of the inline stack.
+There are no blank lines in the file.
+And the spacing within a single line is fixed.
 Additional spaces will result in an error while reading the file.

+Any line starting with the '#' character is completely ignored.

+Inlined calls are represented with indentation.
+The Inline stack is a stack of source locations in which the top of the stack represents the leaf function, and the bottom of the stack represents the actual symbol to which the instruction belongs.

 Function names must be mangled in order for the profile loader to match them in the current translation unit.
 The two numbers in the